btcpayserver/btcpayserver-doc/ManualDeploymentExtended.md

 #### Warning: Not recommended for production use

 Manual installation is NOT recommended for production use unless you are very confident with your Operating System and Bitcoin security expertise.
-If you are unsure use [docker](https://github.com/btcpayserver/btcpayserver-docker).
+If you are unsure use the docker deployment or one of the other [deployment options](https://github.com/btcpayserver/btcpayserver-doc/blob/master/Deployment.md).

 ## Installation Steps Overview